Child Centered Play Therapy (ages 4 - 18): an evidence-based therapy model

 Parenting isn't easy, and when your child is struggling it can feel even harder.
-You're doing your best although supporting your child's emotions can sometimes feel overwhelming.
+You're doing your best but dealing with your child's behaviors, or confusing attitudes, can feel overwhelming.
 That's where a child-centered play therapist can step in and help your child work through the hard stuff in life and become resilient.

 You Don't Have to Navigate This Alone

-Therapeutic research tells us that the way to heal and recover from trauma is with a safe, sensitive and attuned other (grown-up) who can witness and understand what the child is communicating through their play.
-This leads to resiliency and the ability to feel better, more confident and capable in their every day lives.
+Therapeutic research tells us that the way to heal and recover from trauma is with a safe, sensitive and attuned other (grown-up) who can witness and understand what the child is communicating both non-verbally and verbally.
+This leads to resiliency and the ability to feel better, more confident and capable in their everyday lives.

 American literature is full of depictions of characters who rise to the occasion, battle unsurmountable obstacles and are faced with struggling to survive.
 This shows us that children can go through some of the hardest circumstances in life and recover from it.